scottwshaw/alphabet_diamond/README.md

 # alphabet_diamond
-Solution to Shokunin programming problem to print a diamond of letters up to a specific letter of the alphabet
+Solution to Shokunin programming problem to print a diamond of letters up to a specific letter of the alphabet.
+This code is written in the programming lanugage Julia, but pretty much any functional language would do for this code.

 To run this script, first install Julia.
 On a mac you can do this with homebrew.